GrzTer/GregoryPublicPage/content/NeetCode/group-anagrams.md

 ```

 1. First of all I need to initialize a list that will contain a solution
+2. Sort all elements of `strs`
-2. Make a `For` loop that will select each element of this list.
+3. Make a `For` loop that will select each element of this list.
-3.
+	1. Each `i` sort and